Foundational Fast ForWord research by neuroscientists

 Fast ForWord learning and reading programs are mentioned in over 4,000 foundational research studies, representing a significant quantity of foundational research supporting the efficacy of Fast ForWord in positively impacting the brain during the learning process.
 The raw data used from these studies is a crucial first step in developing effective, evidence-based intervention.

 A selection of foundational research summaries, some of which are available on the internet, can be found below.
-In addition, Dr Norman Doidge’s best-selling book The Brain That Changes Itself examines the neuroscience revolution and how cognitive programs such as Fast ForWord were developed – contact us for an excerpt from this book.
+In addition, Dr Norman Doidge’s best-selling book The Brain That Changes Itself examines the neuroscience revolution and how cognitive programs such as Fast ForWord were developed.

 Burns, M. (2003, March – April).
 Fast ForWord Products Open a Child’s Window to Language.
 Autism Asperger’s Digest.
 2003 (Download condensed version)